Published by Christina Riley. Last Updated on February 7, 2024.

 Because of all these factors, we do not encourage visitors to the plane crash site.
 We aren’t trying to shame anyone who has visited.
-It’s just not our goal to visit and hopefully, the Cessna 414 will be removed someday so folks aren’t tempted.
+It’s just not our goal to visit and thankfully, the Cessna 414 was removed.

 Waterrock Knob Trail Safety Information

 Safety is your responsibility when visiting Waterrock Knob but here are some important tips to consider before visiting.

 - Wear hiking boots.
 Due to the muddy and slick nature of the trail, it is nearly impossible to hike the Waterrock Knob Trail in sneakers.
 You’ll want hiking boots for stability and tread.

 - Inclement weather may prevent access to the Waterrock Knob trail.
 Before you go, please consult with trailhead maps, official maps, and official offices for closures, safety information, and any specific restrictions.